 - Professional qualifications

-For the acceptance and admission process the Abbe School of Photonics works together with other offices within the university.
-Therefore, we need you to upload your documents in separate files in order to provide them to the offices and committees responsible for your acceptance, admission, enrollment and services at the Friedrich Schiller University Jena without violating your rights of privacy.
-For example, your Letter of Motivation is only of interest to our Selection Committee, your passport only for the International Office, etc. Providing all of these documents in separate individual files is necessary for your process of being accepted, admitted and enrolled and helps to speed up the process for you.
+The Abbe School of Photonics works on the acceptance and admission process together with other offices within the university.
+Therefore, we need you to upload your documents in separate files in order to distribute them among the offices and committees responsible for your acceptance, admission, enrollment, and services at the Friedrich Schiller University Jena without violating your privacy.
+For example, your Letter of Motivation is only of interest to our Selection Committee, your passport only to the International Office, etc. Providing these documents separately in individual files is necessary for your process of acceptance, admission, and enrollment and it helps speed up the process for you.

-- two Academic Letters of Recommendation from previous or current professors.
+- two Academic Letters of Recommendation from previous or current professors

-Yes, after your acceptance to the Abbe School of Photonics you will be asked for a few more documents to gain admission and complete the entire enrollment process.
+After your acceptance to the Abbe School of Photonics you will be asked for a few more documents to gain admission and complete the entire enrollment process.
 After acceptance to the Abbe School of Photonics you will be notified separately about this issue.